DylanMunyard/dylan-blog/docs/what-have-they-done-to-my-little-archi-boi.md

 `qemu-system-x86_64 -drive file=arch.cow,format=raw -m 4G -accel kvm -cpu host -smp 4`

 `-smp 4` supplies 4 CPU cores to the VM.

+## Troubleshooting

+!!! danger "Pacman errors"

+    Sometimes when installing through pacman I got an error that one of the dependencies (llvm-libs) could not be downloaded due to a 404.
+    To fix, I ran `pacman -Syyu` which synchronises the Pacman package database, then re-ran the installation of `gdm`

 ## Next steps
 Personally, I would recommend the following apps / changes: